KSoft-Si/ksoftapi.sk/README.md

 # ksoftapi.sk
 A wrapper for api.ksoft.si made in Skript.
-Reqn and Skript-Json add-ons are required.

-## A wrapper for K.Soft API made in Skript.

 ## Required Plugins: